 Plant Some Runner Beans

-"Scarlet ladies" are delightful to look at and delicious to eat.
+These versatile legumes are delightful to look at and delicious to eat

 Alerted to the culinary possibilities of runner beans by enthusiastic accounts from friends visiting England, where they are often grown as vegetables, I began to experiment with them in my kitchen.
 Their taste and tenderness was a revelation and the beginning of my passion for this versatile legume that combines the beauty of the flower garden with the food value of the kitchen garden.